TemaTerbi/Rick-and-Morty/README.md

 My second pet project.
 This time I decided to practice creating applications on SwiftUI

 ⚙️ The app has the following features:
-- All characters into Rick and Morty
+- All characters from Rick and Morty
 - Detail info about each other
 - Search for characters
 - Support black and white theme